klugumair/AI-Air-Canvas/README.md

 🤏 Thumb + index pinch	Erase around the cursor
 Hover over toolbar button for 0.5s	Selects that tool hands-free Tech stack
-React + Vite — project scaffold
+React + Vite - project scaffold
-MediaPipe Tasks Vision — hand landmark detection (runs on GPU via WebAssembly) HTML5 Canvas API — dual canvas system: one for artwork, one for the live landmark overlay Tailwind CSS — UI styling
+MediaPipe Tasks Vision -hand landmark detection (runs on GPU via WebAssembly) HTML5 Canvas API- dual canvas system: one for artwork, one for the live landmark overlay Tailwind CSS-UI styling

 No backend.
 No database.
 Entirely client-side.

 How the drawing works

 Raw landmark coordinates jump slightly frame to frame.
 Drawing a straight line with them produces a jagged, stuttery path.
-To fix this, the app keeps a rolling buffer of the last 6 pointer positions and renders them using quadratic Bézier curves — each segment curves smoothly through the midpoint between two consecutive positions.
+To fix this, the app keeps a rolling buffer of the last 6 pointer positions and renders them using quadratic Bézier curves-each segment curves smoothly through the midpoint between two consecutive positions.
 The result is a brushstroke that feels fluid even at low framerates.

 The eraser uses globalCompositeOperation = 'destination-out' to punch a transparent hole in the drawing canvas rather than painting white over it, which means the video feed underneath shows through cleanly.